Knights of Sidonia: Anime

 An anime television series adaptation, produced by Polygon Pictures, premiered on April 10, 2014, and ended its first season on June 26, 2014, on MBS and later on TBS, CBC and BS-TBS.
 The series was directed by Kōbun Shizuno, assisted by Hiroyuki Seshita, with scripts by Sadayuki Murai and character designs by Yuki Moriyama.
 The series has also been localized and streamed by Netflix in all of its territories since July 4, 2014, becoming the service's first original anime, as well as the first anime series on Netflix available in Dolby Vision/HDR.
 The first season has been licensed for home video release by Sentai Filmworks.
-The opening song is "Sidonia" by Angela and the ending song is "Show" (掌) by Eri Kitamura.
-A second season aired from April 10, 2015, to June 26, 2015, with Kishi Kōshinkyoku (騎士行進曲, Knight March) by Angela as the opening song and "Requiem" by CustomiZ as the ending song.
+The opening theme is "Sidonia" by Angela, while the ending theme is "Show" (掌) by Eri Kitamura.
+A second season aired from April 10, 2015, to June 26, 2015, with Kishi Kōshinkyoku (騎士行進曲, Knight March) by Angela as the opening theme and "Requiem" by CustomiZ as the ending theme.
 The second season was released on Netflix on July 3, 2015, and has been licensed by Sentai Filmworks for home video distribution.
 On June 16, 2017, a third season for the series was confirmed to be in development by director Hiroyuki Seshita.
 In July 2021, Funimation announced they acquired the streaming rights from Netflix to both seasons.